sophie-thomson/garden-escape/README.md

 ### Layout and Styling

-- All content written and presented to fit on window of 80 characters wide x 24 lines high.
+- All content is written and presented to fit on window of 80 characters wide x 24 lines high.
 - Consistent use of colours for repeating elements to improve user experience and readability:
     - White: Narrative text
     - Yellow: Call to attention for player to interact with game